Your Website Might Look Fine to You While Being Unreadable to Others

 Two pairings that pass WCAG contrast (7.2:1 and 4.6:1) and one that fails (1.6:1).

-How to check in under a minute
+How to check yours in about a minute

-Buttons and links
+Buttons and links are their own problem

 Share this article